ramses-tech/nefertari-es/README.md

 Some issues to get basic engine working

-- finish implementing relationship fields. need to make related objects get fetched from es when loading instances that have related object. probably should be done in `from_es`.
+- finish implementing relationship fields.
 Also there are many other details of relationships that need implementing: delete/update triggers, saving related objects when saving an instance that has related objects, back refs.